-When either dimension alone becomes large, a new situation emerges; we call it technical consultancy.
+When either dimension becomes moderately large, a new situation emerges; we call it technical consultancy.
 This is easiest to see in the case of system uncertainty; the consultant is employed precisely because his or her unspecifiable skills, and his or her professional integrity and judgment, are required for the provision of usable knowledge for the policy process.
-It is less obvious that, even if uncertainties are low, large decision stakes take the problems out of the realm of the routine.
+It is less obvious that even when uncertainties are low, moderate decision stakes can take the problems out of the realm of the routine.
 But on reflection, this is the way things happen in practice.
-If some institution sees its interests seriously threatened by an issue, then no matter how nearly conclusive the science, it will fight back with every means at its disposal, until such time further resistance would cause a serious loss of credibility in itself as a competent institution, and a damaging loss of power as a result.
-The public sees such struggles most clearly in notorious cases of pollution, when a beleaguered institution persists in harmful policies (such as poisoning its work force or the local environment), to the point of being irresponsible, immoral, or perhaps even culpable (industrial asbestosis is a notorious recent case in point).
+If some institution sees its interests seriously threatened by an issue, then no matter how nearly conclusive the science, it will fight back with every means at its disposal, until such time as further resistance would cause a serious loss of credibility in itself as a competent institution, and a damaging loss of power as a result.
+The public sees such struggles most clearly in notorious cases of pollution, when a beleaguered institution persists in harmful policies (such as poisoning its workforce or the local environment), to the point of being irresponsible, immoral, or perhaps even culpable (industrial asbestosis is a notorious recent example).
 The outrage in such cases is fully justified, of course; but it is an error to believe either that those particular firms are uniquely malevolent, or that all firms casually and habitually behave in such a way.
-No, it is just when caught in such a trap, however much of their own making, that institutions, like people, will fight for survival.
+No, it is just when caught in such a trap, however High